Yup-io/yup_docs/docs/feed.md

 ## Profile

 From the feed, you can check out your profile and the profiles of other users.
-You can edit your image, full name, and bio by clicking on <i>EDIT PROFILE</i> when visiting your own profile.
+You can edit your image, full name, and bio by clicking on <i>EDIT PROFILE</i> when visiting your profile.

 <br><br>

 <style>

-}
 .center {
   align: center;
   width: 10%;